Pioneering Australia’s Battery Recycling Future.

 Building a Circular Economy for Energy

 The batteries we sell and deploy today should not become tomorrow’s waste.
-At Inno Energy Group, we believe the full lifecycle of a battery — from manufacture and deployment through to second life and recycling — is our responsibility as an energy company.
+We believe the full lifecycle of a battery — from manufacture and deployment through to second life and recycling — is our responsibility as an energy company.

 Our involvement in the ARC Training Centre reflects a long-term commitment: not just to selling world-class battery storage products, but to ensuring those products are part of a sustainable, circular system that benefits Australia’s environment and economy.